stellarshenson/audio-detector/README.md

-# audio-detector
-Audio detector that listens for an audio signal with the SPDIF TOSLINK or COAX receiver and controls audio components with the 12V trigger and IR signal

-All external circuits are galvanically isolated with optoisolators, including the audio digital serial signal.
+# Audio Trigger / Detector
+This device listens for an audio signal at the RCA input and in response turns the audio equipment on using IR remote code or a relay.
+It als turns the audio equipment off when there was no audio signal detected for longer than 10min

 ## Installation and Use ##